rsvilenov/FluentAssertions.Properties/README.md

         .WithMessage("Nulls are not accepted here");
 ```

-* Select specific properties to test by their type and value
+* Selecting specific properties to test by their type and value

 ```csharp
     var objectUnderTest = new TestClass();